 As a safe country, hospitality as well as possession of thousands of busy shopping centers, various entertainment services, convenient transportation system, that is Singapore — the famous tourist island nation in Southeast Asia.
 It is always a great destination for every visitor.
 With so many modern architecture buildings, crowed and bustling streets.
-In addition, there are numerous of historical, art and natural museums such as the National Museum, ArtScience Museum, … and botanical gardens, parks, wonderful zoos like the Singapore Zoo, Gardens by the Bay or Botanical Gardens, extremely beauty that no where never ever had.
+In addition, there are numerous of historical, art and natural museums such as the National Museum, ArtScience Museum… and botanical gardens, parks, wonderful zoos like the Singapore Zoo, Gardens by the Bay or Botanical Gardens, extremely beauty that no where never ever had.
 Living Nomads brings together all the Singapore travel experiences with all information you need to know to have an unforgettable vacation with full exciting experiences.
-Now, let’s check it out our Singapore blog (Singapore travel blog) — The fullest Singapore travel guide blog for a budget trip to Singapore for the first-timers below.

 - Singapore one day itinerary — How to spend 24 hours in Singapore perfectly?